The case for the Midlands: Historical perspective

 ITV's first regional station started to broadcast to the Midlands in 1956 with the opening of Associated Television.

-The first purpose built colour TV studios in the UK opened in Birmingham in 1969 by what is now ITV and the BBC, not to be outdone, quickly followed with Pebble Mill, opened in 1971 - both of which have been closed.
+The first purpose built colour TV studios in the UK opened in Birmingham in 1969 by what is now ITV.
+The BBC, not to be outdone, quickly followed with Pebble Mill, opened in 1971 - both of which have been closed.
 Lenton Lane Studios in Nottingham were opened by ITV in 1983 - also closed.
-At its peak, ITV made 400 hours of programming each year for its national network in Birmingham and Nottingham.
+At its peak, the BBC made 500 hours of network television each year from Birmingham, and ITV made 400 from its twin centres in Birmingham and Nottingham.

 With a proud broadcasting record